 There are some interesting correlations, for instance, valvate corolla aestivation and petals with pointed, incurved apices and median adaxial ridges.
-(A corolla with a similar combination of features is common in Apiaceae/Araliaceae, while the valvate sepals of Rhamnaceae also have a longitudinal adaxial ridge, and the valvate petals common in Rubiaceae-Rubioideae at least sometimes are "hooded".)
+(A corolla with a similar combination of features is common in Apiaceae/Araliaceae, the valvate sepals of Rhamnaceae also have a longitudinal adaxial ridge, and the valvate petals common in Rubiaceae-Rubioideae at least sometimes are "hooded".)
 There is much variation in whether or not the corolla is fused (if it is, it is often only rather shortly connate; corolla tube development is almost entirely unknown) and whether or not the stamens are adnate to the corolla.
 Indeed, a strongly connate corolla with the stamens adnate some way up the tube is quite uncommon in these orders, although it is found in a few taxa like Metteniusa (Metteniusaceae) and Leptaulus (Cardiopteridaceae).
 Gynoecial variation is very poorly understood (Kong et al. 2018).

 One set of characters, nodal and wood anatomy, is quite well known thanks to the early work of Bailey and Howard (1941a-d) in particular, while Lens et al. (2008a) have begun to put the variation in a phylogenetic context.
 Variation such as that in vessel length is included in the characterizations here (see also Lens et al. 2008a: measurements from immature individuals excluded).
 There are correlations here, too, e.g. unilacunar nodes with simple perforation plates, versus tri- and pentalacunar nodes with scalariform perforation plates (see also Bailey & Howard 1941b).
 Features like vessel and fibre length also correlate with nodal anatomy, although not in quite such a simple fashion.
 Lens et al. (2008a) noted that some of these features such as long vessel elements with very scalariform perforation plates are part of up the primitive "Baileyan" wood-anatomical syndrome.
 Icacinaceae from Eocene Wyoming grew in habitats where there was likely to be readily available water, a low chance of frost, and a multistratified forest (Allen et al. 2015), and extant taxa of these clades are mostly quite large-seeded trees or lianes in l.t.r.f. (not the habitat of Garryales, some Aquifoliales).